tendermint/liquidity/x/liquidity/spec/02_state.md

 ```
 ### WithdrawMsgState

-`WithdrawMsgState` defines the state of withdraw message as it is processed in the next batch or batches.
+`WithdrawMsgState` defines the state of the withdraw message as it is processed in the next batch or batches.

-When a user sends `MsgWithdrawWithinBatch` transaction to the network, it is accumulated in a batch. `WithdrawMsgState` contains the state information about the message; if the transaction is executed, successfully matched, and if it is to be deleted in the next block.
+When a user sends a `MsgWithdrawWithinBatch` transaction to the network, it is accumulated in a batch. `WithdrawMsgState` contains the state information about the message:

+- If the transaction is executed
+- If the transaction is successfully matched
+- If the transaction will be deleted in the next block

 ```go
 type WithdrawMsgState struct {